PapirusDevelopmentTeam/materia-kde/README.md

 - Install [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) for a more consistent and beautiful experience.

-- On systemsettings set **Noto Sans Bold** font for title, menu and toolbar
+- On systemsettings set **Noto Sans** font for title, menu and toolbar

 - For better looking use toolbar icons without text with 22px size (for Papirus themes)